petero-codes/leraningmanagement-system/PROJECT_REQUIREMENTS_CHECKLIST.md

 ## 📝 NOTES

 - All pages are fully functional
-- All data is dynamic from MySQL
+- All data is dynamic from PostgreSQL
 - All forms have validation
 - All operations provide feedback
 - Reports generate real-time data